 Why Most Boredom Solutions Suck

-Let's be real.
+Let's be honest.
 Those meditation apps?
 They send you reminder notifications that just stress you out more.
 "Take a walk, advice?
 Yeah, good luck when it's pouring rain, or you're in your pyjamas at 2pm.
 Pinterest boards full of "creative hobbies to try"?
 Overwhelming.

 Most solutions keep you passive - scrolling, watching, listening.
 Your brain stays in neutral.
 No wonder you still feel antsy afterwards.